dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Collaboration Diagrams/README.md

 4. Consider the alternative scenarios that may be required.
     - Draw instance level collaboration diagrams, if required.
     - Optionally draw a specification level collaboration diagram to summarize the alternative scenarios in the instance level sequence diagrams.

+## Collaboration Diagram in Robustness Diagram Format.
+You can have objects and actor instances in **_Collaboration Diagrams_**, together with links and messages describing how they are related and how they interact.
+The Receive Deposit Item in the Recycling-Machine System diagram shown below describes what takes place in the participating objects, in terms of how the objects communicate by sending messages to one another.
+You can make a **_Collaboration Diagram_** for each variant of a use case’s flow of events.

+## For this project you can find:
 - [x] Collaboration Diagrams first version (v1).
 - [x] Collaboration Diagrams second and final version (v2).